-Valerie is a writer of fiction, non-fiction, prose-poetry and hybrid/interdisciplinary writing.
-She is originally from Massachusetts but lived in Seattle for several years before moving to New Zealand with her husband.
-Valerie earned her B.A. in Creative Writing from Dartmouth College (2008) and her MFA in Creative Writing from the University of Washington (2012).
+Valerie is a writer of fiction, essays, poetry, and hybrid work incorporated with pictures.
+She is also an amateur visual artist interested in drawing, painting, photography and collage.
+Originally from Massachusetts, Valerie lived in Oakland, and then in Seattle for several years, before moving to Wellington, New Zealand, where she now studies and lives with her husband and son.
+Valerie earned her BA in Creative Writing from Dartmouth College (2008), where she also studied Italian and Anthropology.
+She earned her MFA in Creative Writing from the University of Washington (2012).
 In Seattle she taught literature and research writing at Green River College and creative writing and composition at the University of Washington.
-Her writing has appeared online or in print with Headland, Drunken Boat, The Seattle Review, Blunderbuss, Anomalous Press, Hunger Mountain, and Apt.
-She has writing forthcoming from Permafrost and Luna Luna.
+Her writing has appeared online or in print with Permafrost, Capital (NZ), The Seattle Review, Blunderbuss, Anomalous Press, Apt (Aforementioned Productions), Hunger Mountain, and others.

-'For the creative part of the PhD project I am writing a collection of linked short stories under the working title The Girls We Used to Be.
-The stories will be connected by certain recurring themes and a strategic use of pictures and photographs, (from various sources, including my own archives and art), emphasizing those themes, which also mirror those in the case studies: longing, loss, getting lost, family, art, memories, mortality, melancholia, and searching for a sense of “home.”'
+'For the creative component of the PhD thesis, I am writing a novel-in-stories under the working title Be Hold Her.
+The chapters are linked by recurring themes and characters, and the use of pictures and photographs from various sources that evoke longing, loss, getting lost, family, art, memories, mortality, melancholia, and searching for a sense of "home."

 - Valerie Arvidson's website.